Flooding

 Types and Mechanisms of Treatment

-Flooding mainly divides into "real exposure" and "imaginal exposure."
-Real exposure involves direct contact with actual fear objects (such as heights or enclosed spaces), while imaginal exposure involves detailed descriptions of fear-inducing scenarios.
-Its mechanism involves "fear extinction learning," where repeated exposure allows the brain to gradually adapt to stimuli, reducing hyperactivity of the amygdala.
+Flooding is mainly divided into "Real Exposure" and "Imaginal Exposure."
+Real exposure involves direct contact with actual feared objects (such as heights or enclosed spaces), while imaginal exposure involves detailed visualization of scenarios that trigger fear.
+The mechanism involves "fear extinction learning," where repeated exposure allows the brain to gradually adapt to stimuli, reducing hyperactivity of the amygdala.

 Indications

 Common clinical applications include: 1) insect phobia 2) public speaking anxiety 3) scene re-enactment after trauma.
-A detailed assessment is required to confirm whether the patient has sufficient psychological resilience to withstand high-intensity exposure.
+A detailed assessment is necessary to confirm whether the patient has sufficient psychological resilience to withstand high-intensity exposure.

 Usage and Dosage